 9.3.
 Amendment: Waiver.
 Any modifications to the Agreement must be made in writing and executed by both parties.
 Any waiver of any breach or default of the Agreement will not constitute a waiver of any subsequent breach or default.

 9.4.
 Notice.
 Unless otherwise expressly set forth herein, any notices shall be sent to the following address: Octopus Data, 3333 South Brea Canyon Rd, St 210, Diamond Bar, CA 91765.
 Except as otherwise specified in this Agreement, all notices, permissions, and approvals hereunder shall be in writing and shall be deemed to have been given upon: (i) personal delivery, (ii) the second business day after mailing certified, first class, (iii) the second business day after sending by confirmed facsimile, or (iv) the first class shall not be sent sufficient email after sending termination notice by email.

 9.5.
 Severability.
 If any provision herein is held unenforceable, then such provision will be modified to reflect the parties’ intention, and the remaining provisions of the Agreement will remain in full force and effect.

 9.7.
 Export Compliance.
-Services and other technology available to Client hereunder, and derivatives thereof, may be subject to export laws and regulations of the United States and other jurisdictions.
-Client represents that it is not named on any U.S. government denied-party list.
+Services and other technologies available to the Client hereunder, and derivatives thereof, may be subject to export laws and regulations in the United States and other jurisdictions.
+The client represents that it is not named on any U.S. government denied-party list.
 Client shall not permit Users to access or use any Service in a U.S.-embargoed country or in violation of any U.S. export law or regulation.